-Let’s get to it.
+Right, let’s get to it.

 So let me ask you a question.

-How aware of yourself are you?
+How self-aware are you?

-In fact, how do you think others see you in your business?
+Ask yourself, how do you think others see you in your business?

-It is the first step of helping you to redefine your personal brand.
+In fact, it is the first step of helping you to redefine your personal brand.